Skip to main content

 Third-party cookies3P cookies work (Android)

-If the WebView connected status shows as failed, confirm you rebuilt your app after enabling Inline Ads in Despia.
-The SDK registration requires a native rebuild and cannot be applied over-the-air.
+If the WebView connected status fails, confirm you rebuilt the app after enabling Inline Ads.
+SDK registration requires a native rebuild and cannot be applied over-the-air.
+Hide or remove the debug link before shipping to production.

-Inline Ads does not automatically propagate consent signals collected in the mobile app context (IAB TCF v2.0 or IAB CCPA) to the tags running inside your web view.
-If you need a unified consent flow across your native app and web content:
+Inline Ads does not automatically propagate consent signals collected in the native app context (IAB TCF v2.0 or IAB CCPA) to the tags running inside the WebView.
+If you need a unified consent flow, work with your Consent Management Platform to gather consent directly in the WebView, or implement a JavaScript bridge that passes the TCF or CCPA strings from your native app into the WebView before ads load.

-For users in the EEA (GDPR) or US states with privacy laws, you must ensure your web-based ad tags collect consent independently.
-Despia’s native UMP consent flow does not automatically extend into WebView contexts.
+For users in the EEA (GDPR) or US states with privacy laws, your web ad tags must collect consent independently.
+The native UMP consent flow does not extend into WebView contexts on its own.

 Frequently asked questions

 Yes.
 AdMob requires separate App IDs for each platform.
-Add both in Despia → Settings → AdMob.
-Despia will use the correct one for each platform when building.
+Add both in the Despia Editor and the correct one is selected per build.

 Yes.
-Inline Ads supports Google Publisher Tag, which works with both AdSense and Google Ad Manager.
-Simply use your GAM ad unit paths when defining slots with GPT.
+Inline Ads supports Google Publisher Tag, which works with both AdSense and Ad Manager.
+Use your GAM ad unit paths when defining slots.

 Minimal impact.
 The SDK only communicates with AdMob servers in response to ad events.
 There is no background polling or persistent connection.
-Standard WebView performance best practices (caching, lazy loading) apply as normal.
+Standard WebView caching and lazy loading apply as normal.

-Inline Ads is designed for display, banner, and video ad formats embedded in web content (via AdSense, GPT, or IMA).
-For rewarded and interstitial formats, those need to be triggered from the native app layer, not from within the WebView.
+Inline Ads is designed for display, banner, and video formats embedded in web content via AdSense, GPT, or IMA.
+For native rewarded and interstitial formats, trigger them from the native app layer instead.

-The AdMob SDK must be compiled into your app binary and registered with the WebView during app startup.
+The Mobile Ads SDK has to be compiled into your app binary and registered with the WebView at startup.
 This cannot be done over-the-air.
-Despia handles all the native code.
-You just trigger the rebuild.
+Despia handles all the native code, you just trigger the rebuild.

 AdSense setup